-During the Covid-19 pandemic many business have been shut down temporarily, alongside widespread restrictions on travel and mobility.
+Contractual debt principally arises from transactions with other entities and individuals.
+During the COVID-19 pandemic many businesses have been shut down temporarily, alongside widespread restrictions on travel and mobility.
 The pandemic has caused financial market turmoil, an erosion of confidence and heightened uncertainty.

-Sharp contractions in the level of economic output, household spending, and corporate investment are expected to have an impact on the Council's ability to recover debt.
-The Council's 2019/20 credit loss allowance (shown in note 26 short term debtors) includes an assumption about the potential impact of the pandemic for the Council.
-Further information is shown in the Events after Reporting Date.
+Sharp contractions in the level of economic output, household spending, and corporate investment are expected to have an impact on the Council's ability to recover contractual debt.